milindvb/mbJavaSDKBlobStorageUserManagedIdentity/README.md

-# This App Service example will download a file from Azure blob storage using ==User== Assigned Managed Identity and Azure blob storage Java SDK.
+# This App Service example will download a file from Azure blob storage using <span style="background-color: #FFFF00">User</span> Assigned Managed Identity and Azure blob storage Java SDK.

 # Pre-requisites